Brainspotting

 What does brainspotting treat?

-Brainspotting is a useful technique for you, if you have worked on yourself for awhile and feel that you still can't shift something that is holding you stuck.
+Brainspotting is a useful technique for you, if you have worked on yourself for awhile and feel that you still can't shift something that is keeping you stuck.

 Brainspotting can be applied to: Physical and Emotional Trauma, Stress, Anxiety, Depression, Post Traumatic Stress Disorder (PTSD), Eating Disorders, Recovery from injury or accident Trauma, Trauma from medical interventions and treatment, Sports Performance, Creativity Enhancement, Fibromyalgia and other chronic pain conditions, Addictions, Phobias, Trauma resulting from War and natural disasters, and much, much more.